Updated on April 6, 2017

 Amex $200 / $100 Airline Fee Credit Tips & Tricks – Overview

 Friends and readers have asked about what they should do with their Amex $200 / $100 Airline Fee Credit benefit.
 I find it quite tough to spend $200 annually on airline incidental fees such as checked bags and in flight refreshments.
 I try not to check bags whenever possible and I don't take enough coach flights a year to rack up $200 worth of in flight food.
 I typically use miles for Business class or better and that always includes checked bags and food.
 So what's the trick?
 You can use it to purchase airline electronic gift cards.
 Buying Amazon.com gift cards no longer works.

 Which Amex Cards Have An Airline Fee Credit?

-American Express has 3 primary charge cards that offer either a $200 or $100 airline fee credit: Platinum, Business Platinum, and Premier Rewards Gold.
-The Amex Platinum card comes in a few variations such as the Ameriprise Platinum card, but for purposes of this post, these variations will be simply referred to as “Platinum” cards.
+American Express has 3 primary charge cards that offer either a $200 or $100 airline fee credit: The Platinum Card® from American Express, The Business Platinum® Card from American Express OPEN, and Premier Rewards Gold Card from American Express.
+The Platinum card comes in a few variations such as the Ameriprise Platinum card, but for purposes of this post, these variations will be simply referred to as “Platinum” cards.

 The Platinum cards come with a $200 airline fee credit while Premier Rewards Gold card comes with a $100 airline fee credit.
 These fee credits are per calendar year, which means cardholders can usually get the benefit 2x during the first card-member year and potentially 3x if timing works in your favor (read more below).